sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hardware-and-software-requirements-for-sharepoint-hybrid.md

 - SPO_Content
 ms.assetid: 43e52f2f-2586-451d-814d-edf43f3459ab

-description: "Learn what prerequisites you'll need to configure hybrid for SharePoint Server."
+description: "Learn what prerequisites you need to configure hybrid for SharePoint Server."
 ---

 # Hardware and software requirements for SharePoint hybrid